aws/aws-rfdk/README.md

 ## Contributing

-Contributions to the AWS RFDK are encouraged.
+Contributions to the RFDK are encouraged.
 If you want to fix a problem, or want to enhance the library in any way, then we are happy to accept your contribution.
 Information on contributing to the RFDK can be found [in CONTRIBUTING.md](https://github.com/aws/aws-rfdk/blob/mainline/CONTRIBUTING.md).